LONDON, Nov. 18, 2014 /PRNewswire/ -- Product Synopsis

 Why was the report written?

-"The Global Biometric Systems Market 2014-2024" offers the reader detailed analysis of the global biometric systems market over the next ten years, alongside potential market opportunities to enter the industry, using detailed market size forecasts.
+"The Global Military Simulation and Virtual Training Systems Market 2014–2024" offers the reader detailed analysis of the global military simulation and virtual training systems market over the next ten years, alongside potential market opportunities to enter the industry, using detailed market size forecasts.

 What are the key drivers behind recent market changes?